cnorick/curse-of-strahd-notes/Misc/Card Reading.md

 ## 1. [[The Tome of Strahd]]
->This is a card of power and strength.
-It tells of a weapon of vengeance: a sword of sunlight
+>This card tells of history.
+Knowledge of the ancient will help you better understand your enemy.

 **Card**: 8 of Glyphs -- Bishop
 **Location**: Sealed Treasury of the Amber Temple (X40)